risingwavelabs/risingwave-docs-legacy/cloud/cluster-choose-a-tenant-plan.md

 #### Configuration

-- **Tenant name**
+- **Cluster name**

-    Name of the tenant.
-Assigning a descriptive name to each tenant can be helpful when managing multiple tenants.
+    Name of the cluster.
+Assigning a descriptive name to each cluster can be helpful when managing multiple clusters.

 - **Region**